Laravel Passport

 1<?php23namespace App\Models\Passport;45use Laravel\Passport\Client as BaseClient;67class Client extends BaseClient8{9 /**10 * Determine if the client should skip the authorization prompt.11 */12 public function skipsAuthorization(): bool13 {14 return $this->firstParty();15 }16}

-Converting Authorization Codes To Access Tokens
+Converting Authorization Codes to Access Tokens

 If the user approves the authorization request, they will be redirected back to the consuming application.
 The consumer should first verify the state